 Your main source for guidance on practical issues will be your sending organisation/home institution so please make sure you contact them for full details.

 Decide what activity you want to undertake.
 Higher education students can work abroad or study abroad; young people can volunteer abroad or carry out a youth exchange; staff can teach or train abroad.

 Carry out thorough research and preparation.
-Read which countries participate.
 Talk to your Erasmus+ organiser, former participants and Erasmus+ societies and hear what they have to say.

 If you are a student in higher education you will generally need to apply to take part the year before you want to go, so make sure you talk to your international office/Erasmus+ officer in good time, probably in your first year.

-Eurodesk is a free information service on European work, study, travel and volunteering opportunities.
+Eurodesk UK is a free information service on European work, study, travel and volunteering opportunities.

 The British Council’s Study Work Create website has useful information for young people living and travelling abroad.

-Take a look at justlanded.com as they have guides to more than 60 countries, all of which provide practical information about issues such as health, insurance, finding accommodation, visas and permits, banking, and telecom services.
+Take a look at the Just Landed website as they have guides to more than 60 countries, all of which provide practical information about issues such as health, insurance, finding accommodation, visas and permits, banking, and telecom services.